openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 Filter Files
 *********************

-You can filter the list of files by type so that only a selected type of file is visible.
+You can filter files by type so that only a selected type of file is visible.
 The list remains in the current sort order.

 You can filter by the following file types.